Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Abstract

 \section{Abstract}

-In this study, we apply the information-theoretic Privacy Funnel (PF) model to the domain of face recognition, developing a novel method for privacy-preserving representation learning within an end-to-end training framework.
-Our approach addresses the trade-off between obfuscation and utility in data protection, quantified through logarithmic loss, also known as self-information loss.
-This research provides a foundational exploration into the integration of information-theoretic privacy principles with representation learning, focusing specifically on the face recognition systems.
-We particularly highlight the adaptability of our framework with recent advancements in face recognition networks, such as AdaFace and ArcFace.
-In addition, we introduce the Generative Privacy Funnel ($\mathsf{GenPF}$) model, a paradigm that extends beyond the traditional scope of the PF model, referred to as the Discriminative Privacy Funnel ($\mathsf{DisPF}$).
-This $\mathsf{GenPF}$ model brings new perspectives on data generation methods with estimation-theoretic and information-theoretic privacy guarantees.
-Complementing these developments, we also present the deep variational PF (DVPF) model.
-This model proposes a tractable variational bound for measuring information leakage, enhancing the understanding of privacy preservation challenges in deep representation learning.
-The DVPF model, associated with both $\mathsf{DisPF}$ and $\mathsf{GenPF}$ models, sheds light on connections with various generative models such as Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), and Diffusion models.
-Complementing our theoretical contributions, we release a reproducible PyTorch package, facilitating further exploration and application of these privacy-preserving methodologies in face recognition systems.
-The source code will be made available upon acceptance at: \url{https://gitlab.idiap.ch/biometric/deep-variational-privacy-funnel}.
+In this study, we apply the information-theoretic Privacy Funnel (PF) model to face recognition and develop a method for privacy-preserving representation learning within an end-to-end trainable framework.
+Our approach addresses the trade-off between utility and obfuscation of sensitive information under logarithmic loss.
+We study the integration of information-theoretic privacy principles with representation learning, with a particular focus on face recognition systems.
+We also highlight the compatibility of the proposed framework with modern face recognition networks such as AdaFace and ArcFace.
+In addition, we introduce the Generative Privacy Funnel ($\mathsf{GenPF}$) model, which extends the traditional discriminative PF formulation, referred to here as the Discriminative Privacy Funnel ($\mathsf{DisPF}$).
+The proposed $\mathsf{GenPF}$ model extends the privacy-funnel framework to generative formulations under information-theoretic and estimation-theoretic criteria.
+Complementing these developments, we present the deep variational PF (DVPF) model, which yields a tractable variational bound for measuring information leakage and enables optimization in deep representation-learning settings.
+The DVPF framework, associated with both the $\mathsf{DisPF}$ and $\mathsf{GenPF}$ models, also clarifies connections with generative models such as variational autoencoders (VAEs), generative adversarial networks (GANs), and diffusion models.
+Finally, we validate the framework on modern face recognition systems and show that it provides a controllable privacy--utility trade-off while substantially reducing leakage about sensitive attributes.
+To support reproducibility, we also release a PyTorch implementation of the proposed framework.